What do you want to know about counselling?

 Where will the sessions take place?

-My office is at Access Natural Healing at 101-1416 Commercial Dr. Appointments are available Thursday, Friday, and Saturday afternoons and evenings as available.
+My office is at Access Natural Healing at 101-1416 Commercial Dr. I also have access to an office space downtown at Howe and West Pender.
+Appointments are available weekends and evenings as available.

 How much do the sessions cost?

 $90 for a 50 minute session, $130 for a 80 minute session

 For current clients a 30 minute phone or skype check-in is available for $50

 Will my extended health plan insurance company reimburse me?

 Some extended health insurance companies (including Sun Life, Pacific Blue Cross, Green Shield Canada, Equitable Life of Canada, and ClaimSecure) may reimburse members for counselling services by ACCT designated counsellors.
 Please check your benefits.
 I will provide a receipt with my ACCT registration number.

 What is your counselling training?

 See my About page for the long version.
 The short version is that I have 25 years experience working with families.
 I recieved a BA in Family Studies from UBC, I completed the Counselling Skills program at VCC, I have completed three week-long intensives with Dr Gordon Neufeld and I continue to attend as many parenting courses as I can.
 I am currently a full-time Master’s student in Counselling at City University of Seattle.

 I am registered as a Master Therapeutic Counsellor (MTC) with the Association of Cooperative Counselling Therapists (ACCT).
 They have on file my educational transcripts and certificates, counselling and supervision hours, and a criminal record check.